Hephaestus-Arm/HephaestusArm2/electronics.md

 **Installing The Firmware**

-1. Plug in the Itsy Bitsy to your computer using the micro-usb cable in your kit
+1. Plug in the ItsyBitsy to your computer using the micro-usb cable in your kit

 ```
 pic